 Muslims and non-Muslims alike tell me what to believe, how to behave, and what to think, but they don’t know the reality of what my life as an American Muslim is like.

-I step outside knowing perfectly well that someone, somewhere will look at me, scared.
-Someone only has to say the word terrorist and I think that they are talking about me.
+I step outside knowing perfectly well that someone, somewhere will be scared of me.
+Someone only has to say the word “terrorist” and I think that they are talking about me.
 Yes, me-the Jiminy Cricket in my friend group.
 The media has done a great job portraying Muslims as terrorists that even I start thinking that the word could apply to me.

 Since the age of 10, I’ve been told that I am evil.

 I’ve been told that I will hurt, possibly kill, people.
 But I wanted to do nothing more than watch Arthur or finally learn to play Double Dutch.